thinkahead/microshift/hack/all-in-one/README-RaspberryPi4.md

     systemctl start crio
     ```
 ## Errors
 1. openshift-ingress router-default pod does not start - It is usually when you switch between wlan0 and eth0 or when the ipaddress gets changed.
-To fix this, run the "Cleanup" and restart MicroShift.
+To fix this, run the "Cleanup" steps and restart MicroShift.

 Downloading cni plugins
 =======================